cy18d031/Fin_Analysis/MonteCarlo_VaR_CVaR/README.md

 - `SciPy` – For solving linear systems
 - `Matplotlib` – For visualizing default probabilities and trajectories
 - Jupyter Notebook – For interactive documentation
+- `yfinance` or simulated data – For historical asset prices
 ---

 ## 📊 Sample Output

-The notebook produces a histogram showing the distribution of default times based on first passage analysis.
+The notebook produces a histogram showing the distribution of the Time series plots of cumulative returns with VaR and CVaR thresholds
 Run the notebook to generate the plot and explore the credit risk dynamics.

 ---